sourc3code/Getting-and-Cleaning-Data/README.md

 #step5 function
 ##tidy dataframe
-This step aggregates the merged data frame object by subject and activity to produce a tidy dataframe that is written out as "TidyDataSet.csv" the tidy dataframe is also returned so that the calling function can return this as a result.
+This step aggregates the merged data frame object by subject and activity to produce a tidy dataframe that is written out as "TidyDataSet.txt" the tidy dataframe is also returned so that the calling function can return this as a result.